Ghilt/Rabbit/README.md

     {ABCD}EFGH}___{LMN}OPQ{RST}_{VXY{ZAB}
     7    13           8   8

 That is almost all there is to conditions.
 The observant may have noticed that the conditional always start with a normal {}-bracket-pair and ends with a normal {}-bracket-pair with a number of inverted }{-bracket-pairs in between.
-That does not have to be the case; if you were to invert all the brackets in the snippets above you would still end up with valid Bitopiary code.
+That does not have to be the case; if you were to invert all the brackets in the snippets above you would still end up with valid Rabbit~ code.
 All it would do would be to invert the conditions (va != v2, v3 != v4).
 I'll leave it as an excersize for the interested reader to determine which code will be run in the last example if all the brackets were inverted.

 #### Incease/Decrease